 All J-1 Exchange Visitors and J-2 visa holders must meet the five insurance policy requirements in the following section.
 We recommend that you purchase health insurance for yourself, and any dependents who will accompany you, before you depart for the US.
 You will be required to show proof of adequate health insurance by the end of your second week at Vanderbilt University.

 Failure to maintain adequate health insurance coverage is a violation of J-1 status and will result in the loss of employment authorization, extension of stay, change of status, etc. Health insurance deemed adequate by the Department of State meets or exceeds the benefits listed below.
 J-1 Exchange Visitors and J-2 dependents must have a health insurance policy that meets or exceeds these benefits.

 1. Your insurance must provide lifetime/per-occurrence maximums of no less than $100,000.
 This is the maximum the insurance will pay over your lifetime and/or for each specific illness or injury.

-2. Your insurance must have a deductive of no more than $500 per accident or illness.
-A deductible is expenses paid by you before the insurance will provide coverage.
+2. Your insurance must have a deductible of no more than $500 per accident or illness.
+A deductible is the expense amount paid by you before the insurance will provide coverage.